 In the 1990's Oprah Winfrey began "Oprah's Favorite Things" -- yes, a spin-off of the Sound of Music song, "My Favorite Things" ♫.
 Since then, every year Oprah shares a list of products with her audience that she feels would make a great gift.

-This year, we have asked our wonderful team for some of their favorite items.
-We hope you will become re-inspired with gift ideas for your loved ones!
+This year, we have asked our wonderful team for some of their favorite items and we hope you will become re-inspired with gift ideas for your loved ones!